 It appears that the earliest reports of presumptive SCTLD in Barbados were in late Nov 2022.
 I watched and documented rapid development of presumptive SCTLD corals over the period Jan-Apr 2023 submitting 26 reports to AGGRA.
 AGGRA declared Barbados to be confirmed for SCTLD on May 8, 2023.

 Extreme warming/coral bleaching events occurred in the fall of 2023.
-I looked for its impacts at Vauxhall immediately on my arrival in early 2024.
-It was reported to be especially hard on acroporoid and stinging corals, corals that had not been impacted by SCTLD.
+I looked for their impacts at Vauxhall immediately on my arrival in early 2024.
+Extreme warming has been reported to be especially hard on acroporoid and stinging corals, corals that are not impacted by SCTLD.
 Unfortunately, the impacts of the extreme warming events were all too evident.
-All specimens of the hybrid coral, Acropora prolifera, at Vauxhaall Reef waere dead and darkened by overgrowth with epiphytes.
+All specimens of the hybrid coral, Acropora prolifera, at Vauxhall Reef ware dead and darkened by overgrowth with epiphytes.
 A. palmata fared much better, and there were a few vestiges of living coral on A. cervicornis specimens.
-The very common stinging coral Millepora complanata was heavily impacted, but not the branched stinging coral M. alcicornis.
+The very common stinging coral Millepora complanata was heavily impacted – probably >90% mortality but the less common branched stinging coral M. alcicornis was largely untouched.

-The ravages of SCTLD continued.*** add some details.
+The ravages of SCTLD continued in 2024.
+To add some details.

 2025: Hurricane Beryl (June 30/July 1, 2024) had massively disrupted the once high living coral cover of Vauxhall Reef spurs (Observations Feb 4 to Apr 2, 2025)